spryker/jarvis/README.md

 ### English

-Please note that the following data will be processed by Spryker Sytsems GmbH when this software is installed:
+Please note that the following data will be processed by Spryker Systems GmbH when this software is installed:

 `composer.json` file